Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Medical / Functional Need Requirements

 An applicant must have a functional need for long-term care Medicaid.
 For Nursing Home Medicaid and Medicaid Waivers, a Nursing Facility Level of Care (NFLOC) is required.
 Furthermore, certain benefits may have additional eligibility requirements specific to the particular benefit.
-For example, for a Waiver to pay for home modifications, an inability to safely live at home without modifications may be required.
-For long-term care services via the Regular Medicaid program, a functional need with the Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.
+For example, for home modifications to be covered via a waiver, an inability to safely live at home without modifications may be required.
+For long-term care services via the Regular Medicaid program, a functional need with Activities of Daily Living (ADLs) is required, but a NFLOC is not necessarily required.

 Qualifying When Over the Limits